 - Caspase FLICA kits measure apoptosis by detecting active caspases in whole, living cells.
 These kits do not work by using antibodies or as an ELISA.
 Instead, their methodology is based on a unique cell-permeable and non-cytotoxic reagent called the Fluorochrome Inhibitor of Caspases (FLICA).
 The FLICA reagent contains a caspase inhibitor sequence linked to a far-red fluorescent 660 dye.

-The Caspase FLICA Kits are suitable for cells in suspension, adherent cells, thin tissue sections (but not fixed or paraffin-embedded cells) from many species including mammalian, insect and yeast.
+The Caspase FLICA Kits are suitable for cells in suspension and adherent cells from many species including mammalian, insect and yeast.
 Different cell types, e.g. HeLa, primary neurons, macrophages and lymphocytes have also been successfully studied with these kits.
 This kit can be used with either a flow cytometer or fluorescence microscope.

 This product has been reported to work in the following applications.
 This information is derived from testing within our laboratories, peer-reviewed publications or personal communications from the originators.
 Please refer to references indicated for further information.
 For general protocol recommendations, please visit the antibody protocols page.

 Where this product has not been tested for use in a particular technique this does not necessarily exclude its use in such procedures.
 Suggested working dilutions are given as a guide only.
 It is recommended that the user titrates the product for use in their own system using appropriate negative/positive controls.

 - Instructions for use can be found at www.bio-rad-antibodies.com/uploads/IFU/ICT9120.pdf